What is the difference between a McGill Method Master Clinician and a McGill Method Certified Practitioner?

 Backfitpro Inc. assesses the competency of the McGill Method Master Clinician with McGill’s original material.
 Backfitpro Inc. is not responsible for the Master Clinician’s decisions and actions with individual clients/patients.

-Certification from Backfitpro Inc. is the only certification recognized by Backfitpro Inc.
+Certification from Backfitpro Inc. is the only certification recognized by Backfitpro Inc., please look for this seal of authentication.

 If you are unable to find a McGill Method Master Clinician below in your area, you may find a person at our McGill Method Certified Practitioners.